robinwassen/robinwassen.github.io/_posts/2018-05-15-gas-siphon-surveillance.md

 The overall plan is to add a trigger on the gas lid that activates a Raspberry Pi, the RPI is located behind the head rest in the backseat to start record using a camera without an IR filter.
 Power will be drawn from the car battery.

-### Surveilance laws in Sweden
+### Surveillance laws in Sweden

 In Sweden you need permission from the county council to perform surveillance in a public area.
-I called the Swedish police to ask about advice if my plan for surveilance was allowed, the response that I got was that it was kind of okay since the surveillance will be very limited (only trigged by someone actually stealing gas) and restricted to a small area of the parking lot outside my condo.
+I called the Swedish police to ask about advice if my plan for surveillance was allowed, the response that I got was that it was kind of okay since the surveillance will be very limited (only trigged by someone actually stealing gas) and restricted to a small area of the parking lot outside my condo.

 ### The components